oktadev/auth0-spring-boot-angular-crud-example/README.md

 source .okta.env
 mvn spring-boot:run -Pprod
 ```

-NOTE: You can also use your [Auth0 dashboard](https://manage.auth0.com) to configure your application.
-Just make sure to use the same URLs specified above.

 You can prove everything works by running this project's Cypress tests.
 Add environment variables with your credentials to the `.okta.env` (or `.okta.env.bat`) file you created earlier.